-- 45. Modifications to wells generally include redrill, rework, recompletion, and casing alterations, and other work that is intended to improve or extend the useful life of a well.
+- 46. Modifications to wells generally include redrill, rework, recompletion, and casing alterations, and other work intended to improve or extend the useful life of a well.
 These activities require a permit from a California regulator and are documented in CalGEM records.
-Well modifications often restore or increase production rates that characteristically decline over time by opening wells to different productive zones, converting wells from one use to another, or correcting mechanical issues. - 46.
-CalGEM records present a history of well modifications for each of the wells at the Site from 1957 to the present.
-18 These records may include the nature of the work, the time when the work was done, and changes in production rates and crude oil quality. - 47.
+Well modifications often restore or increase production rates that characteristically decline over time by opening wells to different productive zones, converting wells from one use to another, or correcting mechanical issues. - 47.
+CalGEM records present a history of well modifications for each well at the Site from 1954 to the present.20 These records may include the nature of the work, the time it was done, and changes in production rates and crude oil quality. - 48.
 California operators have reported the costs for well modifications, and those costs that are relevant to the Site are listed below in Table 2.
-CRC reported the costs for three types of well modifications, 19 while Sentinel Peak Resources California, LLC, ("SPR") reported an average cost for these activities.20 Costs reported by CRC and SPR were normalized to 2022 and averaged \$207,734 per activity.
+CRC reported the costs for three types of well modifications,21 while Sentinel Peak Resources California, LLC, ("SPR") reported an average cost for these activities.22 Costs reported by CRC and SPR were normalized to 2022 and averaged \$207,734 per activity.
 This Study uses an average cost for well modifications of \$210,000 per activity in 2022.